DMacMakes/dmdocs/content/en/torrens/aac202/assessments/index.md

 Materials | At a minimum use the ZBro Paint matcap.
 Try other materials to see if you can represent the glossy red plastic and metal screws better.
 Color | If using ZBro paint, at a minimum fill with flat colour.
 You can add more subtle aging and colouration with polypaint if you like.
 If you use metal matcaps or pre-coloured plasticy matcaps, you might need to fill with just white to get the right result.

+-->

+## Assessment 3: PBR Texturing

+Final Submission: **End of week 12.**

+Not yet fully ready.
+What it'll involve is texturing a provided model, using Substance Painter, and exporting to a provided Unity scene/web viewer.

+**Week 11:** Progress will be submitted to a Blackboard thread for review.
+**Week 12:** Models, textures and screenshots will be submitted.

 <!--

 For Assessment 1 you'll create a **high detail, normal mapped** prop using **techniques shown in class** and developed at home.
 These will include subdivision modeling, normal mapping and PBR textures.